philipturner/molecular-renderer/Documentation/render-process.md

 ---

 First steps:
-- Debug TIFF generation, with the text above as reference to search for culprits for bugs
+- Debug PPM generation, with the text above as reference to search for culprits for bugs
 - Delete the text above
 - Start working on the first test that uses this new functionality